possibilities/cliable/README.md

 `command` _type: [CommandSpec](#commandspec), optional_

   A command declaration.
 Useful for simple, single action, applications.
 The command is run if all required options are present.
+If `commands` is configured `command` is ignored.
 The value is a [CommandSpec](#commandspec).

 `commands` _type: object, optional_